8 Signs that High Functioning Anxiety is Driving Your Daily Life

 You can try coping mechanisms such as breathing exercises and physical activity to diminish your anxiety (see this blog post for tips).

-We also offer a free therapy group ABCs of Anxiety, where you can talk about your feelings and experiences with anxiety in a healing group setting.
+We also offer a therapy group ABCs of Anxiety, where you can talk about your feelings and experiences with anxiety in a healing group setting.